SEP 2025 Cover image

 • SEP 2025 priority – 3 & 4

 • How will success be measured?
-Resident engagement with the report and communications activity (e.g., website visits, social media engagements).
+Resident engagement with the report and communications activity (e.g., website visits, social media engagements); The independent research to evaluate the impact of the campaign will also ask about residents’ knowledge of what happens to Surrey’s waste.
+Any changes in understanding will be assessed by comparing to last year’s results.

 • Partner responsibilities – All partners: Promotion of the report/sharing of communications; Surrey County Council: Help with responding to media requests relating to waste disposal.